giteshChauhan/backend_asssigments/README.md

 # backend_assignments

-- This repo contains interview level assignments for backend in web development.
+- This repo contains interview level assignments for backend services in web development.

 - I completed these assignmets in MERN particularly node.js and express.js.